-My Bathing and Grooming kit
+My Bathing and Grooming Kit

-This is what i keep in my bathing /grooming kit
+This is what I keep in my bathing /grooming kit

-Q-tips(to make sure the ears are dry)
+1. Q-tips(to make sure their ears are dry)

-a small Ziploc baggie of very special treats
+6. A small Ziploc baggie of very special treats

 Now for the actual bathing.
 Fill up your sink with warm water, and get your rat wet.
 If your rat hates water let him sit on a towel while you lather him up with shampoo.
 Use the toothbrush to gently scrub the tail, Then use an old damp rag to get the face and ears.
-Make sure you don't get soap in the eyes.
+Make sure you don't get soap in their eyes.
 When it is time to rinse of your rat, turn on the faucet and rinse him off using the running water. then place on a fluffy towel and dry him off.
-Dry out their ears with a Q-tip(DON"T STICK IT IN THE EAR) I also like to use my blow dryer on low to keep them warm and dry them a little faster.
-None of the rats seem to mind this, but I have been doing that since they were babies.
+Dry out their ears with a Q-tip(DON'T STICK IT IN THE EAR) I also like to use my blow dryer on low to keep them warm and dry them a little faster.
+None of my rats seem to mind this, but I have been doing that since they were babies.
 Brush them with the dry tooth brush and your all finished.